hyl3rid/blog/data/blog/frenchtoast.md

 **For the blueberry jelly:**

+- To extract pectin boil in water apple peel or citrus rinds.
 - Wash the blueberries and place them in a saucepan over medium heat with the sugar.
 Let them cook for about 10 minutes.
 Mix once in a while.
 - After the sugar and the blueberries have been cooked, add pectin and lemon juice.
 Stir so that everything is well combined.
 - Place the saucepan over medium heat and bring it to a boil.